teaminstalocate/apidocs/source/includes/_bookings.md

 --------- | ----------- | -----------
 `partner_id` | This partner id is given at the time of giving API access  | Required `partner_booking_unique_id` | This is a unique booking id of the partner.
 For example: PNR, ticket number.
-This has to be a unique value | Required flights | This is an array of flights of a given booking.
+This has to be a unique value | Required flights | An array of flights of a given booking.
 See below for the individual flight structure | Required

 #### Individual Flight